jundalisay/superb/content/en/research/sun-tzu/art-of-war/chapter-03.md

-+++
+---
-title=  "Attack by Stratagem"
+title: "Attack by Stratagem"
-image=  "/covers/war.jpg"
+image: "/covers/war.jpg"
-description=  "In the practical art of war, the best thing of all is to take the enemy's country whole and intact" linkb=  "/research/sun-tzu/art-of-war/chapter-02" linkbtext=  "Chapter 2" linkf=  "/research/sun-tzu/art-of-war/chapter-04" linkftext=  "Chapter 4" heading=  "Chapter 3 of Sun Tzu's Art of War"
+description: "In the practical art of war, the best thing of all is to take the enemy's country whole and intact"
-+++
+heading: "Chapter 3"
+---

 In the practical art of war, the best thing of all is to take the enemy's country whole and intact.
 - Shattering and destroying it is not so good.